2 Days & 1 Night: In popular culture

 The 2015 KBS2 television series The Producers, written by Park Ji-eun and directed by Seo Soo-min, which depicts the lives of the employees of the KBS variety department, is centered around the (fictional) production staff of 2 Days & 1 Night.
 Unlike the original program, however, the 2 Days & 1 Night depicted in the drama had both male and female cast members and was already in its fifth season.
 Cha Tae-hyun, who was then a cast member of the original program, played the role of main PD of 2 Days & 1 Night in the drama, while Kim Soo-hyun played a rookie PD and Lee Ji-eun (IU) played a cast member of the show.
-Several celebrities also made cameo appearances in the drama as (fictional) cast members from various seasons of the show, including Youn Yuh-jung, Geum Bo-ra, Hwang Shin-hye, Hyun Young, You Hee-yeol, Jun Hyun-moo, Yoon Jong-shin, Sandara Park, Kang Seung-yoon, Minwoo, Kim Min-jae and Jisoo.
+Several celebrities also made cameo appearances in the drama as (fictional) cast members from various seasons of the show, including Youn Yuh-jung, Geum Bo-ra, Hwang Shin-hye, Hyun Young, You Hee-yeol, Jun Hyun-moo, Yoon Jong-shin, Sandara Park, Kang Seung-yoon, Minwoo, Kim Min-jae, and Jisoo.
+In 2022, an idol spin-off version was made titled Idol 1N2D.